obrhubr/take-it-easy/README.md

 The architecture of the neural network used to play the game was fully copied from the [polarbart/TakeItEasyAI](https://github.com/polarbart/TakeItEasyAI) repository.

 I reimplemented his DQN approach as a learning tool under `nn.py`.

-If you actually want to train your own model, please refer to the original, as my implementation is not optimised as to be more clear and understandable.
+The implementation in the `master` branch was written to be easily readable and understandable.
+Once I had understood [polarbart](https://github.com/polarbart)'s approach, I implemented an optimised `Trainer` using `rust` bindings in the `parallel` branch.